 Secondary Supervisor: Elizabeth Thomas, PhD

-Lake effect snow is the major climate hazard of WNY.
+Lake effect snow is the major climate hazard of Western New York (WNY).
 Winter of 2022 was an exceptional demonstration of the scale of human impacts and need for planning around this annual hazard.
-Students on this project will relate ice cover on Lake Erie to snowfall records, especially extreme snowfall, in WNY using data processing (Matlab or Python) to relate maps of lake ice coverage and water temperature to observed snowfall around WNY, with a particular focus on major events
+Many questions yet remain about predicting the variability of snowfall and the contribution of moisture from the lakes.
+Students on this project will relate snowfall records in WNY, especially extreme snowfall, to a variety of other geophysical and environmental data using data processing languages (Matlab, R, or Python).

 Secondary Supervisor: Andrew Crooks, PhD